Long Island Tick Behavior

 How to Avoid Being Bitten by a Tick

-It seems that ticks are quite hardy little creatures who can survive in very hot and very cold temperatures, and sadly this is true.
+Ticks are quite hardy little creatures who can survive in very hot and very cold temperatures.
 You may be wondering how to kill a tick if you find one.
-Ticks die by 2 things: suffocation (they run out of air) & desiccation (they dry out).
-Accordingly, they will generally stay away from the hot concrete in the middle of a parking lot, but here are some common tick habitats to be aware of:
+Ticks die via two causes: suffocation (they run out of air) & desiccation (they dry out).
+So while they will generally stay away from the hot concrete in the middle of a parking lot, here are some common tick habitats to be aware of:

 - Grass/bushes/shrubs near the periphery of a parking lot,